On Robustness of Individualized Decision Rules: Robust Criteria to Estimate Optimal IDRs

 This gives us a natural link to distributionally robust statistical models that can evaluate a decision rule under ambiguity.
-Maximizing $M_0(d)$ over the decision rule $d$ is equivalent to identifying an optimal IDR that is robust to the contamination of both outcome $R$ and covariates $\Xb$ characterized by a probability constraint set.
+Maximizing $M_{0,\gamma}(d)$ over $\calD_0$ is equivalent to identifying an optimal IDR that is robust to the contamination of both outcome $R$ and covariates $\Xb$ characterized by a probability constraint set.
+Recently, \cite{mo20} investigated distributionally robust ITRs by directly optimizing the expected rewards for the worse ITR within a perturbation set around the training distribution.
+Their method mainly focuses on potential covariate shifts.
+In contrast, by using a CVaR-based criterion, our proposed method is robust to distributional changes of both the outcome and covariates.